DBinvent/rdbm/README.md

 ## File types and execution order
 1. `P` - The _**P**re-deploy_ SQL scripts are executed before the schema is changed from S and V files.
 2. `S` - The next _**S**chema_ version in YAML format.
-Rumba computes the changes required and generates SQL commands on the fly.
+Schema Guard computes the changes required and generates SQL commands on the fly.
 You can mix S and V files.
 See also D type.
 3. `D` - The _**D**ata_ files for ETL operations used in batch with the S-files.
 See [ETL](examples/etl/) example
 4. `V` - Transition to the next schema _**V**ersion_ in plain-SQL.
 Usually, the most-used file types.
 You can mix V and S files.
 5. `R` - The _**R**epeatable_ and mutable scripts, applied every time the schema is changed.
 Useful for stored procedures and functions.